sickozell/SickoCV/README.md

 BEAT and BAR outputs are always active and give a 1ms trigger.

 #### Context Menu

+- **Trig/Swing od Div**
+With this option enabled the selected divider/multiplier outputs a 1ms trigger instead of gate.
+In this case the PW knob sets the amount of Swing applied to the odd pulses for clock multiplications only.
+Swing control at 0% means no swing.
+At 100% it delays the odd pulses to the next even ones.
+Please note that every clock timing (beat detection) resets the even pulses.

 - **Click Presets**
 There are 3 predefined types of audio clicks, each one with beat and bar sample.